Tennessee vs. Notre Dame Women's Basketball Predictions & Picks - November 29

 Tennessee Performance Insights

-- The Volunteers are outscoring opponents by nine points per game with a +54 scoring differential overall.
-They put up 83.5 points per game (22nd in college basketball) and allow 74.5 per contest (323rd in college basketball).
+- The Volunteers average 83.5 points per game (22nd in college basketball) while allowing 74.5 per contest (323rd in college basketball).
+They have a +54 scoring differential overall and outscore opponents by 9.0 points per game.

+- The Fighting Irish have a +196 scoring differential, topping opponents by 32.7 points per game.
+They're putting up 94.5 points per game, sixth in college basketball, and are allowing 61.8 per outing to rank 148th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.